 A1QA:Quality and testing is your profession and a hobby.
 Is test training a hobby too or the contribution to testers` education?

-Rik Marselis: Testing is a real profession.
+Rik Marselis: QA Testing is a real profession.
 To be able to do good testing someone needs knowledge and skills.
 I always find a lot of pleasure in helping people in extending their knowledge and skills.
 What I, in my role as trainer and coach, always try to do is make people aware what is needed to become a better tester.
 Which is a much nicer goal then to just study to be able to pass an exam and get a certificate.
 Some people in the world of testing don’t like certification.
 And I can agree to some extent with them that a certificate in itself doesn’t prove that someone is a good tester.
 But I have experienced in over 10 years of being a trainer for testing courses, that people that know they have to do an exam pay much more attention during a training course and this way are able to extend their testing skills much more than people that only join a training course on a “sit-back-and-listen” basis.

 By using real-life examples and humorous comparisons I try to make my training courses entertaining so that the trainees will really feel involved and thus, hopefully, get just as excited about the testing profession as I am.